 Nature has long inspired visionaries to look beyond existing ways of living and thinking.
 Many notable engineers, architects, designers, and other creators have discovered unique adaptations between a species and its environment, and applied these insights to drive innovation across a huge variety of inventions, products, services, and industries.

 Known as biomimicry, or biomimetics, the concept is simple.
 It recognizes nature as the ultimate problem solver, and as such, entails gaining inspiration from the various structures and systems of biological entities to develop innovative solutions and designs.
 Renowned American natural sciences writer and innovation consultant Janine Benyus describes biomimicry as “the conscious emulation of life’s genius.”
-A classic example of this inspiring innovation in action can be seen in the recently developed ‘furry’ wetsuit, modelled after the beaver’s rubbery and insulated pelt.
+A classic example of this in action can be seen in the recently developed ‘furry’ wetsuit, modelled after the beaver’s rubbery and insulated pelt.

 To duplicate the ingenuity and efficiency found in the way nature solves problems, innovation-seeking companies must understand, encourage, and implement similar processes.
 One way to do this is to create a “beehive” – just as honeybees who discover the locations of flowers come back to the hive to share that valuable information, companies can benefit from a similar hub where employees can share and develop new ideas.

 At Qmarkets, this is what we offer to leading companies such as Ford, Nestle, PMI, UniCredit, and Lufthansa in the form of cutting-edge configurable idea management software platforms.

 From Evolutionary to Revolutionary: How Nature Inspires Outstanding Innovation